dodgez/bootloader-basics/README.md

 - What is x86 and x86_64?
 - How Many Bits?
 - 16-bit Real Mode
+- A20 Line
 - Global Descriptor Table
 - 32-bit Protected Mode
+- Excep-Interrupts-tions (Interrupt Descriptor Table)
 - Paging
 - 64-bit Long Mode
-- Excep-Interrupts-tions (Interrupt Descriptor Table)
 - Build System

 # What is a Bootloader?